eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransport.md

 ## sumocfg
-As you probably have seen from other tutorials, you bind everything together with a sumocfg.
-Within you set the net, route and additional files.
+As you have probably seen from other tutorials, you bind everything together with a sumocfg.
+Within this, you set the net, route and additional files.
-Afterwards you can start your simulation by clicking on it or starting it over on the command line.
+Afterwards, you can start your simulation by clicking on it or starting it over on the command line.

 ```